nandoflorestan/keepluggable/README.rst

 highly configurable Python library to manage storage of images and other documents (any kind of file, really), with metadata.

-The file metadata is stored in one place and the file payload in another.
+The file metadata can be stored in a different place than the file payload.
+This is recommended because many operations, such as listing files, do not involve actual file content, so you should avoid loading it.

 For file payloads, we currently have implemented one backend that stores them in Amazon S3.
 We also intend to provide another backend that stores